-Each PGY-2 resident rotates at KUMC on the Blue or Red Teams, covering each service during the year.
-They are integral members of the OTOHNS Service, responsible for pre- and post-operative patient care, as well as for inpatient consultation.
-As the year progresses, the resident is given increasing amounts of responsibility.
+The PGY-2s are integral members of the KU Blue and KU Red Services.
+They are responsible for pre- and post-operative patient care, as well as for inpatient consults.
 Rotations in the OTOHNS subspecialty clinics introduce and instruct residents in the OTOHNS physical examination and basic clinic procedures, such as fiberoptic laryngoscopy, nasal endoscopy, and binocular microscopy.
+During the KU Purple rotations, residents get to see more outpatient and subspecialty care.
+Residents also spend time in Audiology/Vestibular Rehabilitation, Speech Language Pathology and Allergy Clinics on the Purple rotation.

-Besides the KUMC rotations, PGY-2 residents rotate at Children's Mercy Hospital /Truman Medical Center and at the VA Medical Center.
-At CMH/TMC, each resident is paired with another resident with whom responsibility is shared.
-At TMC, the focus is on general otolaryngology and head and neck surgery.
-At CMH, residents learn to assess and manage a range of pediatric OTOHNS disorders, from the fairly common to the more complex conditions seen at a tertiary care pediatric institution.
-Typical cases include myringotomy with tube placement, adenotonsillectomy, lymph node biopsy, tracheostomy, excision of congenital lesions, and routine laryngoscopy/bronchoscopy.
+At Children's Mercy Hospital, the PGY-2 is on a team with the fellow and 1-2 other residents.
+Residents learn to assess and manage a range of pediatric OTOHNS disorders, from the common to the more complex conditions seen at a tertiary care pediatric institution.
+Typical cases include myringotomy with tube placement, adenotonsillectomy, lymph node biopsy, tracheostomy, excision of congenital neck masses, and routine laryngoscopy/bronchoscopy.
+Residents also assist in endoscopic sinus surgery, otologic surgery and airway reconstruction during this rotation.

-A faculty member and a chief resident supervise the resident on the VAMC rotation.
-This rotation is an opportunity for the PGY-2 resident to perform inpatient consultations as well as surgical procedures more independently and with increased responsibility.
-In the OR, the resident is predominately responsible for aerodigestive tract endoscopy, myringoplasty, tonsillectomy, uvulopalatopharyngoplasty, septoplasty, simple facial trauma, and facial malignancy excision with local flap reconstruction.
-In addition, the resident assists in the more extensive surgical oncologic cases and usually begins to perform a significant portion of the neck dissections and some of the simpler neck procedures, such as submandibular gland excision in entirety.
+A faculty member and a chief resident supervise the PGY-2 resident on the VAMC rotation.
+This rotation is an opportunity for the PGY-2 resident to perform inpatient consultations, clinic evaluations, as well as surgical procedures, more independently and with increased responsibility.
+In the OR, the resident is predominately responsible for aerodigestive tract endoscopy, myringoplasty, tonsillectomy, uvulopalatopharyngoplasty, septoplasty, simple facial trauma, and soft tissue excision with local flap reconstruction.
+In addition, the resident assists in the more extensive surgical oncologic cases, and begin learning the basics of open head and neck procedures.